-These Glazed Donuts are going to melt in your mouth!
-Homemade donuts covered in a smooth glaze make up one of our favorite breakfast treats!
-If you love homemade donuts, don’t miss my Apple Fritters!
+These donuts are absolutely going to melt in your mouth!
+Homemade donuts covered in a smooth glaze make up one of our favorite breakfast treats.
+If you love from-scratch recipes that have been perfected over many generations, don’t miss my Glazed Cake Donuts and Apple Fritters!

 How to Make Amish Glazed Donuts